zhourrr/kernel-dev/notes/kernel-trace/perf.md

 cat /proc/sys/kernel/perf_event_paranoid
 ```

 You can tweak this setting to allow access to these features.
-Note that you can also run **perf** with root privileges, e.g., `sudo perf record ...`
+Note that you can also run **perf** with root privileges, e.g., `sudo perf record`.

 ### Testing Stacks